 [THRI]-[SHUH]

 Trisha is currently working at the CHANGE Lab at Northeastern University.
-She is a second year health science and psychology major who is also on the premed track.
+She is a third year health science and psychology major who is also on the premed track.

 Trisha’s research interests include the role of stigma in sexual health and HIV prevention efforts, along with maternal and children’s health, particularly in rural areas and disadvantaged communities.
 She is also interested in exploring how health literacy impacts health outcomes, including how empowered individuals navigate the healthcare system, communicate effectively with providers, manage chronic conditions, and follow treatment plans.
 In her free time, Trisha enjoys art museums, movies, concerts, and painting.